rust-lang/rust/doc/tutorial-tasks.md

 # Introduction

-Rust supports concurrency and parallelism through lightweight tasks.
+The Rust language is designed from the ground up to support pervasive and safe concurrency through lightweight, memory-isolated tasks and message passing.

-Rust tasks are significantly cheaper to create than traditional threads, with a typical 32-bit system able to run hundreds of thousands simultaneously.
-Tasks in Rust are what are often referred to as _green threads_, cooperatively scheduled by the Rust runtime onto a small number of operating system threads.
+Rust tasks are not the same as traditional threads - they are what are often referred to as _green threads_, cooperatively scheduled by the Rust runtime onto a small number of operating system threads.
+Being significantly cheaper to create than traditional threads, Rust can create hundreds of thousands of concurrent tasks on a typical 32-bit system.

 Tasks provide failure isolation and recovery.
 When an exception occurs in rust code (either by calling `fail` explicitly or by otherwise performing